Product Metrics in Software Engineering: Types, Techniques, Tools

 Final Thoughts

-As you implement these metrics, think of them as your system's diagnostics—keeping everything running smoothly and helping you make smarter decisions.
-Dive into the tools, experiment, iterate, and let your data guide you to software that performs better, scales efficiently, and keeps users happy in the long run.
+Consider these metrics your system's diagnostics, keeping everything working smoothly and helping you make smarter decisions.
+Investigate, experiment, and iterate to create software that performs better, scales well, and keeps users pleased.

 FAQs